Agencies

 Consider the numbers.
 Without protection, a 50-client agency loses 30-60 domains per quarter to preventable bounce damage.
 Each replacement costs $200-$500 in real impact (domain purchase + warm-up time + reduced capacity + client management).
 That is $6,000-$30,000 per quarter in preventable losses.
 With automated protection, domain loss drops by 70-85%, saving $4,200-$25,500 per quarter.

 The less visible but equally important ROI is operator time.
-An agency running 150+ domains manually spends 2-3 hours daily checking dashboards, pulling bounce reports, and making pause decisions across platforms.
+An agency running 150+ domains manually spends 2-3 hours daily checking dashboards, pulling bounce reports, and making pause decisions across the fleet.
 Automated protection reduces this to 15-20 minutes of reviewing alerts and handling exceptions.
 Over a quarter, that recovers 150-200 hours of skilled operator time.

-| Client churn from deliverability issues | 10-20% annually | 2-5% annually |
+Client churn from deliverability issues10-20% annually2-5% annually

 The biggest ROI driver that agencies underestimate is client retention.
 When deliverability degrades, reply rates drop, meetings decline, and clients leave.
 A single enterprise client churning due to preventable deliverability issues often costs more than a full year of automated protection.
 Superkabe keeps reply rates stable by preventing the infrastructure failures that cause deliverability decay.